stgeorgeshurstville/bulletin/_docs/sermon.md

 1. Whats something thad hard but you find easy?
     - Why?
 Becauyse you're motivated

+2. The Impossible Task (vv47-48)
+    - Jesus gave His disciples a mission: "“Repentance for the forgiveness of sins will be preached… to all nations… starting in Jerusalem.”

+3. The Reason We Struggle: A Motivation Gap
+   - We don’t struggle because it’s hard—we struggle because we’re not motivated.

+4. Why the Ascension Matters (vv.49–53)

 ## Q&A
 Got questions or comments?
 Send them [here](https://tinyurl.com/SGHACQuestionsAnswers)